 We may earn money or products from the companies mentioned in this post.

-Side Effects of Vaping
+The Side Effects of Vaping

 Some of these side effects are due to the chemicals in the actual vapor.
 And these chemicals like those in cigarettes, are cancer-causing!

 Not surprisingly, a recent study published in the Journal of Pediatrics revealed the presence of harmful chemicals in teens who vape.

 As if this wasn’t bad enough, there were also heavy metals found in the released vapors, according to a Bloomberg School of Public Health Study.

 Okay, then let’s go ahead and explore a few other side effects of vaping:

-Do you see more like looking dark yellow instead of pale yellow?
+Do you see more like looking dark yellow instead of pale yellow as it should be?
 If yes, there’s a good chance that you’re dehydrated.

 As we know, dehydration is nothing new — it affects everyone including those who don’t use e-cigarettes.